Which Payments Businesses Accept Matters

 Knowing these preferences among consumers, it’s important that businesses continue to accept a variety of payment methods from credit cards to mobile wallets to cash.

-But how does a busines balance consumer preference with the various costs associated with each method of payment and securing those payments?
+But how does a business balance consumer preference with the various costs associated with each method of payment and securing those payments?

 There are many payment options and cash management solutions available that can help make businesses more efficient and safer, allowing them to continue to offer a variety of payment methods to meet customer demand without adding stress on their operations.